robrohan/skoupidia/README.md

 ## DNS

 This is can be quite frustrating.
+I think this is just an Ubuntu thing.
 Inside a worker node, it will use the master node for DNS.
 The master node will look inside itself to resolve the DNS entry, but if it doesn't know the URL, it'll look in `/etc/resolv.conf` for a name server.

 There are seemingly several process that overwrite that file from time to time which seems to kill resolution.
 The netplan process, resolvd process, and tailscale can over write it too.
 This is the process I've found that works, but if it gets to be too much of a problem, you can unlink the /etc/resolv.conf file and just edit it.